UCI Women's Teams

 The following are the proper steps for registering a UCI women's team:

-1. Familiarize yourself with the UCI regulations regarding women's teams.
+1. Familiarize yourself with the UCI regulations regarding continental teams.
 Your existence as a team is based on these rules, which can be found in their entirety on the UCI website.
-The most relevant chapters are Part I: General organization of cycling as a sport, Part II: Road Races, Part XII: Discipline and Procedures, Part XIII: Medical Rules, and Part XIV: Anti-Doping Rules.
+The most relevant chapters are Part I: General organization of cycling as a sport, Part II: Road Races, Part XII: Discipline and Procedures, and Part XIV: Anti-Doping Rules.

 - Two copies of all signed rider/team staff contracts.
 If you have never done one of these before, the UCI has provided us with a model contract you can use as a guide depending on whether it is a remunerated member or a non-professional member.